ITINERARY FOR THE WEEKEND OF NOVEMBER 2 - NOVEMBER 3, 2024

 JOURNAL

-In the heart of Kraków, I embarked on a journey to Auschwitz-Birkenau, a pilgrimage into the depths of human history.
-This experience was not just a historical visit but a profound exploration of humanity’s darkest moments, leaving an indelible mark on my soul.
+In the heart of Kraków, I embarked on a journey to Auschwitz, seeking to confront the shadows of history.
+This tour was not just a visit, but a profound exploration of humanity’s darkest chapter, offering insights that linger long after the journey ends.

 Elliot Bramford